 What forms of payment will be accepted?

-Payments are accepted as cash, Visa or Mastercard, email money transfer, or credit card payment via PayPal.
-Payment needs to be completed prior to taking your adopted dog home.
+PayPal and credit card payments are accepted.
+Payment needs to be completed prior to taking your adopted animal home.

 Please call us if circumstances dictate that you must find a new home for a Pawsitive Match Rescue dog.
-No fees are refunded if you have to re-home your dog after our 2 week trial, but we will make every effort to work with you to find another suitable home.
+Adoption fees are non-refundable.